The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Mistake two: adding water before charging instead of after.
 The electrolyte level in a flooded lead-acid cell rises as the battery charges and falls as it discharges.
 If you add water to a discharged battery and then charge it, the electrolyte expansion during charging will push the now-overfilled electrolyte out through the cell caps, spilling sulfuric acid onto the battery terminals, cables, and battery tray.
 Filling after charging is the correct sequence — not before.

 Mistake three: not watering at all.
-This is the most common failure mode and it produces the most serious damage.
+This is the most common failure mode, and it produces the most serious damage.
 A cell with the electrolyte level below the plate tops has plates exposed to air.
-Lead plates in air oxidise irreversibly.
+Lead plates in air oxidize irreversibly.
 Even a few days of exposure causes permanent plate surface damage that no amount of watering afterward can reverse.

 This guide covers the chemistry behind all three of these mistakes in detail, gives you the complete correct watering procedure, tells you what to look for when inspecting your cells, and answers every question about distilled water — including whether filtered water, RO water, or bottled water is an acceptable substitute.